 2. Contact the IRS by Phone

-If you need to get in touch with the IRS but don't have a computer handy, the next best option is the telephone.
-It has set up a few toll-free numbers to assist you:
+The next best option is the telephone if you need to get in touch with the IRS but don't have a computer handy.
+The IRS provides a few toll-free numbers to assist you, depending on your circumstance:

 3. Correspond With the IRS by Mail

 The IRS advises against it on its website, but you can still mail your paper tax forms and payments if you have no other option.
 And you can send letters via snail mail as well—stamped and mailed correspondence—if you don't mind waiting a while for a response.